loutouk/TinyInsta/README.md

 ![alt text](https://github.com/loutouk/TinyInsta/blob/master/myapp2018/data/previewB.png)

 ## Load Analysis
-Post some Post action is logarithmic with the number of item to post because decoupled from the number of followers It should even be considered constant
+Post some Post action is logarithmic with the number of item to post because decoupled from the number of followers.
+It should even be considered constant.

 ![alt text](https://github.com/loutouk/TinyInsta/blob/master/myapp2018/data/post.png)